 Hydrogels are materials capable of absorbing water within networks of entangled hydrophilic polymers.
 They have been widely investigated for their use in materials science, nanotechnology, and novel pharmaceuticals.
 However, the mechanistic details that explain their water-absorbent features are not well understood.
 Using all-atom molecular dynamics, the structural transformation due to water absorption in chitosan nano-hydrogels was studied.
 Two sets of nano-scaled, single-chained chitosan models were simulated: one to study the swelling dependence upon the degree of self-crosslinking, and other to observe the response with respect to the degree of protonation.
 It was verified that nano-hydrogels keep their ability to absorb water and swell, regardless of their degree of crosslinking.
 Noteworthy, it was found that the swelling behavior of nano-scaled chitosan is pH-dependent, and it is considerably more limited than that of larger-scale hydrogels.
 Thus, this study suggests that properties of nanohydrogels are significantly different from those of larger hydrogels.
 These findings have been recently reported in the The Journal of Physical Chemistry B.

 The bioavailability of a high percentage of new drug candidates is limited by their poor solubility.
 The use of the amorphous form of the drug is a good strategy to improve their solubility.
 However, the amorphous state is unstable, and the drug will crystallize over time, losing its solubility advantage.
 Polymers are used to stabilize amorphous formulations, and to maintain high supersaturations following dissolution of the formulation.
 While experimental studies with commercial polymers show differences in polymer effectiveness, the molecular mechanism of stabilization is still unclear, making the rational design of novel polymers challenging.
-This collaboration with Laura I. Mosquera-Giraldo and Prof. Taylor, explores how chemically diverse substituents influence the effectiveness of novel cellulose polymers as crystallization inhibitors.
+This collaboration with Dr. Mosquera-Giraldo and Prof. Taylor, explores how chemically diverse substituents influence the effectiveness of novel cellulose polymers as crystallization inhibitors.
 Molecular dynamics and quantum chemical calculations were used to inquire how chemical diversity modifies the polymer conformation and dynamics.
 These results help to explain why two polymers with similar chemical groups may show opposite effectiveness due to strong intramolecular non-covalent interactions.
 These findings have been recently reported in the journal Biomacromolecules.

 Bile salts are natural surfactants present in the human gastrointestinal tract.
 Therefore, it is essential to consider their effect on the dissolution and crystallization tendency of oral drug formulations.
 Although recently it has been shown that that sodium taurocholate, a common bile salt, can delay nucleation of certain compounds, there is limited information about the crystallization inhibition properties of other bile salts.
 In this project molecular dynamics simulations were used to assist the evaluation of the ability of several other bile salts to maintain supersaturated aqueous solutions of three drug compounds: celecoxib, nevirapine and fibanserin.
 Experimentally, most bile salts delayed nucleation.
 However, their inhibitory effects varied depending on the structure and concentration of the bile salt and the drug.
 Molecular dynamics simulations indicated that van der Waals and hydrogen bonding interactions occurred between the drug and bile salts, with variations in different systems.
 These results are important to better understand the crystallization tendency of orally delivered poorly water-soluble compounds in vivo.
 These findings have been recently reported in the journal Crystal Growth & Design.